nlordell/p8-controller/README.md

 ```

 The basic concept is to periodically send controller data over the named pipe for it to be read with `SERIAL` commands.
-The tricky bit is synchrnozing the reading and writing of the controller data.
+The tricky bit is synchronizing the reading and writing of controller data.
 For this, we use the PICO-8 process's standard output.
 Specifically the controller application will wait for some well-formed message indicating that the game is requesting controller data.
 Once this message is received, controller state is read, encoded and sent over PICO-8's standard input.